fiberplane/docs/providers/provider-protocol-reference.md

 ---
 title: Provider Protocol Reference
-category: 63d7e8bdbf7b4b0e0745e823
+category: 63e0c7cf7166bf006d3b4117
 slug: provider-protocol-reference
 ---

 # Provider Protocol Reference (v2)

-All functions decribed here take msgpack-serialized payloads as arguments and return values.
-The key/values to use for these payloads are exactly the ones you can find in `fiberplane::models` crate documentation (NOTE: put the docs.rs link once fiberplane is open-sourced and published).
+All functions described here are bindings generated with fp-bindgen.
+The key/values to use for these payloads are exactly the ones you can find in `fiberplane::models` [crate documentation](https://docs.rs/fiberplane-models/latest/fiberplane-models)

 ## Imported functions